malike/malike.github.io/_posts/2015-08-22-Annotations+Spring=Awesome.md

 ### What to do?

-* Design a framework that can easily be integrated to read data from mulitple sources and then index it in a single destination .
+* Design a framework that can easily be integrated to read data from multiple sources and then index it in a single destination .
 (This is a sample scenario)

 ### How I did it?